BirdeeHub/ode/README.md

-you may curry up until the first default argument, at which point you must provide the rest or it will call, varargs are allowed at end and cannot be curried. if a function returns multiple values the types must be specified
+you may curry up until the first default argument, at which point you must provide the rest or it will call, varargs are allowed at end and cannot be curried.

 Scopes all return a value or () if no value, scopes can be used as let in if immutable (order doesnt matter)